-If you want to find out more about Dawn please don’t hesitate to contact her she loves people and making new connections, you can message her on the “Contact me” page.
+If you want to find out more about Dawn please don’t hesitate to contact her, you can message her on the “Contact me” page.

 “The irrepressible Folk artist Dawn Barrington is a truly inspirational Musician… she commenced writing and recording her first EP ‘Voices‘ followed soon after by single ‘Women of War‘ and an LP ‘Break of the day‘, all while simultaneously forging herself a performing career. …..Dawn has recorded and independently released her second album ‘When did it change‘ and it is astounding how far that this songwriter has progressed in so few years.
 With the courage of her convictions and some help from a core of exemplary musicians ….
 Dawn has crafted a wonderful Folk recording.
 ‘It was you‘ and ‘Cross to bear‘ are two of my favourites, both songs verging on folk rock, propelled along by robust melodies and exquisite musicianship.
 ‘A young lady I Once knew‘ is another highlight on this album, as are the inspired covers of Leaving on a Jet plane and Blowing in the wind.
 In fact ‘When did it change‘ sounds very much like a sixties recording, even without the covers just mentioned, yet it still manages to be of the here and now, Tony King’s guitar work has a lot to do with that, though I think it has more to do with the songwriters own influences and her modern interpretations of a bygone era.
 In a nutshell Dawn Barrington has found her voice.

 I truly enjoyed listening to ‘ When did it change ‘ ….”
 Pete Williams – Presenter 3NRG 99.3FM, Sunbury, VIC